solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![](images/34-53.jpeg)
 ![](images/34-54.gif)

 There is a lot to be said about software quality in association with predictability.
-To think, after writing tens of thousands of tests over my career and nudging others to do the same, we once launched new software without the automatic checks.
+To think, after writing tens of thousands of tests over my career and nudging others to do the same, we launched software without the automatic checks.
 We celebrated our *beta testers*, and that was refreshing, liberating, and free.

-## 1999–2000.
-Success in the Community
+## Success in the Community (1999-2000)

-After several versions, Cold Ice made it to the *[mod of the week](https://web.archive.org/web/20000816001652/http://www.planethalflife.com:80/community/motw/coldice2.shtm)* located at [Kevin “Fragmaster” Bowen’s](https://www.vice.com/en/article/nzg4yw/fuck-you-and-die-an-oral-history-of-something-awful) Planet Half-Life (PHL).
+After several versions, Cold Ice made it to the *[mod of the week](https://web.archive.org/web/20000816001652/http://www.planethalflife.com:80/community/motw/coldice2.shtm)* located at [Kevin "Fragmaster" Bowen’s](https://www.vice.com/en/article/nzg4yw/fuck-you-and-die-an-oral-history-of-something-awful) Planet Half-Life (PHL).
 PHL was the central community hub located on the defunct [Gamespy](http://www.gamespy.com/) network.

 ![[PHL](https://web.archive.org/web/20010124074200/http://www.planethalflife.com/features/motw/) in early 2000.](images/34-55.png)

 Others in the community noticed.
-I remember being invited to [Valve’s 1999 Mod Expo](https://combineoverwiki.net/wiki/Half-Life_Mod_Expo) in San Francisco, which I did not show —
+I remember being invited to [Valve’s 1999 Mod Expo](https://combineoverwiki.net/wiki/Half-Life_Mod_Expo) in San Francisco, which I declined the invite.

 ![Cold-Ice game menu.](images/34-56.gif)